pulibrary/pul_solr/README.md

 ## Adding a new core

 This repository updates, but does not create, collections.
+To add a new collection:
+- add the new collection's configuration to this project's `solr_configs` directory
+- add the new solr configuration location and config set name to the `config_map` in the relevant `/config/deploy/<env>.rb` file so it will be uploaded to zookeeper
-To add a new collection, create its config here and deploy to get the config up to the server.
-Then use the UI to create the collection.
-Finally, you can add the collection to the deploy scripts so that it will be updated in future deployments (https://github.com/pulibrary/pul_solr/blob/main/config/collections.yml).
+- deploy to get the config up to the server
+- use the UI to create the collection
+- add the collection to the deploy scripts (https://github.com/pulibrary/pul_solr/blob/main/config/collections.yml) collections listed in `collections.yml` will be updated in future deployments and also backed up by the rake task

 **Note: Each collection should be created with a replication factor of 2 at minimum.**